ziedHamdi/svelte-user-credits/README.md

 user-credits-ui is an open-source project, and we welcome contributions from the community.
 If you'd like to contribute, please follow the standard [contribution guidelines](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

+Use the [issue tracker](https://github.com/ziedHamdi/svelte-user-credits/issues) and/or open [pull requests](https://github.com/ziedHamdi/svelte-user-credits/pulls)!

+Useful Build Commands
+- `pnpm i` Download all necessary npm packages
+- `pnpm lint` Lint the javascript files
+- `pnpm test` Run tests (both playwright and vitest tests a run), check package.json for individual launches
+- `pnpm build` Build the dev version
+- `pnpm preview` preview the dev version
+- `pnpm pck` package as a ready to use svelte library

+The project is built for netlify where it is published.
+You can change the adapter in svelte.config.js to run it on other platforms.

 ## License

 user-credits-ui is licensed under the MIT License.
 You can find the full license details in the [LICENSE](LICENSE) file.